Rammsauer/greenwashing/README.md

 water.
 He turns, sees Marla enter.
 Tyler is GONE.
 Marla lights a cigarette.

 				 JACK (V.O.)
 	 Except for their humping, Tyler and
 	 Marla were never in the same room.

 				 MARLA
 	 I got this dress at a thrift store for one dollar.

 				 JACK
 		   (keeps scrubbing)
 	 Worth every penny.

 				 JACK (V.O.)
 	 My parents pulled this exact act for years -- one came in, the other disappeared.

 Marla begins a slow, exotic dance, moving very close to Jack.
 She lifts her dress dangerously high, dancing close to Jack's body, almost touhcing.

 				 MARLA
 		   (seductive)
 	 It's a bridesmaid's dress.
 Someone
+	 loved it intensely for one day, then
 </pre>